Gimena-M/Cluster-Membership/nn/README.txt

 	3-z_lims: trained and tested a model with galaxies around BCGs with different maximum redshifts (None, 1.0, 0.5, and 0.25).
 	4-z-0.7: tested different architectures, training with galaxies around BCGs at up to z = 0.7
     5-z_steps: trained a model with BCGs in redshift ranges of size 0.1.
+    6-mag_i_lims: trained a model with galaxies with i magnitude lower than 19, 21, and with no limit.
+    7-filtered_z: compared performance using tables with all galaxies, and tables with only galaxies within a z range around the nearest BCG ("z_filtered")